serguun42/Telegram-Ultra-Bot/admin/README.md

 Log out from cloud server

 ### `animeultrabot.mailing.js`
-Send message to all chatss
+Send message to all chats